sukottokun/jlookup/README.md

 [ ] Review, edit known kanji

-[ ] Maybe use a database, I heartell they are different than text files
+[ ] IN PROGRESS: Use a database, not a text files

 [ ] Read a word doc as input